divy9881/External-Sorting-for-Databases/README.md

 # Reasons we chose to implement the specific subset of techniques
-- `Tournament-tree priority queue` was used in order to achieve `high fan-in` for merging our sorted run inputs of records
+- `Tournament-tree priority queue` was used in order to achieve `high fan-in` for merging our sorted run inputs of records and less number of comparisons than a standard tree-of-winners
 - `Offset-value coding` was used to achieve `minimum column value comparisons`
 - `Cache-size mini runs` were used to be able to fit the sort inputs, for tournament-tree, in the cache.
 This enabled us to leverage the low-latency accesses when there are `cache hits`
 - `Device-optimized page sizes` were used in order to being cognizant about the `access-profile(latency, bandwidth)` of various devices in the storage hierarchy.
 For `SSD`, we used `8KB(100 MB/s * 0.1 ms ~ 10KB)` and for `HDD`, we used `1MB(100 MB/s * 10 ms ~ 1MB)`